-An important part of the Writing Improvement Program is the provision of a Writing Center, which will assist students by reviewing rough drafts of papers, answering grammar and mechanics questions, and providing guidance in the various steps of the writing process (prewriting, drafting, revising, and editing).
-The Writing Center is staffed by individuals with a solid English background who can meet the needs of the students.
-Hours of operation are posted each semester and include evenings and Saturdays for the students' convenience.
+An integral part of this Communications improvement plan is the provision of the Write Spot, which will assist students by reviewing rough drafts of papers, answering grammar and mechanics questions, and providing guidance in the various steps of the writing process (prewriting, drafting, revising, and editing).
+The Write Spot is staffed by individuals with a solid English background who can meet the needs of the students.
+Hours of operation are posted each semester and include evenings for the students' convenience.